Las Cimas: History

 Lincoln Property Company developed Las Cimas II and III in 2000 and 2001.

 In 2000 Dell announced that it would lease 80000 sqft of space in the Las Cimas office complex to house the company's executive offices and corporate headquarters, which were moving from Round Rock, Texas.
 100 senior executives were scheduled to work in the building by the end of 2000.
 In January 2001 the company leased the space in Las Cimas 2, located along Loop 360.
 Las Cimas 2 housed Dell's executives, the investment operations, and some corporate functions.
 Dell also had an option for 138000 sqft of space in Las Cimas 3.
 After a slowdown in business required reducing employees and production capacity, Dell decided to sublease its offices in two buildings in the Las Cimas office complex.
 In 2002 Dell announced that it planned to sublease its space to another tenant; the company planned to move its headquarters back to Round Rock once a tenant was secured.
 By 2003 Dell moved its headquarters back to Round Rock.
 It leased all of Las Cimas I and II, with a total of 312000 sqft, for about a seven-year period after 2003.
-By that year roughly 100000 sqft of that space was absorbed by new subtenants.
+By that year roughly 100000 sqft of that space had been absorbed by new subtenants.

 Challenger International Ltd. purchased Las Cimas II and III for $63 million in 2002.
 Challenger merged with CPH Investment Corp. in 2003, so its name changed to Challenger Financial Services Group Ltd. In 2004 Challenger put Las Cimas II and III (together they have 313364 sqft of space) for sale.

 In 2006 Triple Net announced that it was selling Las Cimas II and III.
 At the time, Dell leased the entirety of both buildings and sublet them to several firms, including American Campus Communities, Keller Williams Realty, Sheshunoff Information Services, and Texas Instruments.

 Between January 2007 and June 2008, two leases, together for 41600 sqft of space, took space in Las Cimas IV.
 Wilson Sonsini Goodrich & Rosati PC, a law firm, took 35600 sqft, while U.S Risk Insurance Group took about 6000 sqft.
 In early February 2009 Vitesse Semiconductor Corp. leased 14375 sqft in Las Cimas IV, the newest building in the Las Cimas complex.
 Intersil Corp. leased 15821 sqft of space in Las Cimas IV later that month.
 Over half of the space that was leased in the end of February 2009 had been taken in the six preceding months.

 In 2010 St. Jude Medical Inc. occupied 60000 sqft in two buildings in Las Cimas.
 In the fourth quarter of 2010 American Campus Communities, Dell, Keller Williams, and St. Jude vacated about 160000 sqft of space within Las Cimas.
 Most of the vacation of space was due to a firm moving its offices to other locations in Greater Austin.

+In 2025, a pickleball court was added to the top level of the Las Cimas IV parking garage.